 Andriy holds a PhD in Economics from the University of Antwerp (Belgium).
-Previously, he had obtained a Master’s degree in International Economic Relations (magna cum laude) from the Taras Shevchenko National University of Kyiv.
+Previously, he obtained a Master’s degree in International Economic Relations (magna cum laude) from Taras Shevchenko National University of Kyiv.

-Since 2010 to 2016 he was a member of the Ukrainian Stock Exchange index committee.
-Since 2017, Pavlo holds a lecturer position at the School of Business and Governance at the Tallinn Technical University, where he teaches various finance courses at the bachelor and master level.
+From 2010 to 2016 he was a member of the Ukrainian Stock Exchange index committee.
+Since 2017, Pavlo holds a lecturer position at the School of Business and Governance at Tallinn Technical University, where he teaches various finance courses at bachelors and masters level.

-Andrei Kirilenko is a Professor of Finance at the Brevan Howard Centre for Financial Analysis at Imperial College Business School (London).
-Prior to that, he was Professor of the Practice of Finance at MIT Sloan and Co-Director of the MIT Center for Finance and Policy.
+Andrei Kirilenko is a Professor at Cambridge Business School and Research Fellow at the Centre for Economic Policy Research (CEPR).
+Also he was a Professor of Finance at the Brevan Howard Centre for Financial Analysis at Imperial College Business School (London).
+Before that, he was a Professor of the Practice of Finance at MIT Sloan and Co-Director of the MIT Center for Finance and Policy.

 During the global financial crisis, Andrei served as chief economist of the U.S. Commodity Futures Trading Commission (CFTC), which regulates the derivatives market.
 In this role he was a part of the team which overcame the negative ramifications of the crisis on global markets.